Developer122436/activitiesWebApp/README.md

 # Activities-Project

-Web API application project, developed by VS Code, HTML5, CSS3, React-Hooks, TypeScript, Semantic-UI, MVC & C# on .Net Core platform through REST.
+Developed through web courses in degree & internet web app from scratch, Worked on front-end and back-end in this project, Developed using .Net Core Web API, Azure, VS Code, React-Hooks, TypeScript, REST, MSSQL and more.

 USER:bob@test.com PASSWORD:Pa$$w0rd